-Some Woopra users see a discrepancy between their stats on Woopra and on Google Analytics.
-The primary reason for this discrepancy is each service’s reporting method.
+Some Woopra users see a discrepancy between their Woopra and Google Analytics stats.
+The primary reasons for this discrepancy are each service’s reporting and tracking methods.
 Woopra is committed to providing the most accurate data by showing you individual visitors and exactly how they're engaging across the omnichannel touchpoints you're tracking.

 Another cause of this discrepancy is Google Analytics’ use of sampling, which means using a subset of data.
 Google Analytics often uses sampling for both collecting data and generating reports based on your data.
 That means that Google Analytics may only be collecting data on some of your visitors and/or only using a portion of that collected data when generating your reports.

 Woopra never uses any kind of sampling.
-Since we report at the individual level, rather than simply aggregating, we always collect your full set of data.
+Since we report at the individual level, rather than simply aggregating, we always collect your full data set.
 You can see the full list of current visitors in the “Live Visitors” tab and the full history of individual visitors in the “Search” tab.
 Woopra’s analytics reports are generated using this full set of data.

-Lastly, some discrepancies exist between Woopra and Google Analytics as a result of the growing tendency for each person to have multiple devices (e.g. mobile, tablet, home computer, work computer etc.) from which they access the same online services.
+Lastly, some discrepancies exist between Woopra and Google Analytics due to the growing tendency for each person to have multiple devices (e.g., mobile, tablet, home computer, work computer, etc.) from which they access the same online services.

-Traditional web analytics, like Google Analytics, are unable to track a user across multiple devices, so a visitor returning to the site from another device is identified as a new visitor, rather than a returning visitor.
-A part of the discrepancies between Woopra and Google Analytics are often a result of Google Analytics’ inability to track customers across multiple devices.
+Traditional web analytics, like Google Analytics, cannot track a user across multiple devices or browsers, so a visitor returning to the site from another device or browser is identified as a new visitor rather than a returning visitor.
+This can lead to skewed numbers because some of their visitors might be the same person.